Change to State-Level Direct Certification Process

 Any new students who are enrolled in the CALPADS at the school since the last Direct Certification data match will be included in the CALPADS extract at the time of the next monthly data match processing.

 Students who were not Directly Certified in previous data matches will continue to be processed for a potential match in future months.
 If the match process finds that a student is now eligible, the “match” code will overwrite the previous “non-match” code.
 If a child is Directly Certified during any monthly match, the certified status will remain with the child for the duration of that school year and the child will not be included in future monthly matches for the remainder of that school year.

 Training for LEAs

 The CSIS, which currently provides training on Direct Certification, will continue to provide technical support and training for LEAs regarding how to use CALPADS for Direct Certification.
-The CSIS will also continue to provide training for how to use the Address Validation service that the CSIS offers.

 For information about CSIS trainings, contact the CSIS directly by phone at 916-325-9260 or by e-mail at email@example.com.